kiwi0fruit/ultimate-question/articles/r_digital_philosophy.md

-[Digital philosophy](https://en.wikipedia.org/wiki/Digital_philosophy) is a direction in philosophy/metaphysics that relies on computer science and theory of computation.
+[Digital philosophy](https://en.wikipedia.org/wiki/Digital_philosophy) is a direction in philosophy and cosmology that relies on computer science and theory of computation.
 It commonly assumes discrete and finite/countable ontology.

 Posts about digital philosophy together with posts close in spirit (or logically connected) are welcome in this subreddit.
 For example the welcomed posts may be about: